Not an Option: Cultural Sensitivity in Advertising

 2. Consider Slang & Idioms

-It’s always important to pay close attention to words and phrases that are solely associated with your own culture.
+It’s always important to pay close attention to words and phrases solely associated with your culture.

-Idioms may work well in engaging a particular audience in your own country, but these phrases across cultures may not elicit the same response, as they could potentially be very offensive or misinterpreted.
+Idioms may work well in engaging a particular audience in your own country.
+Still, these phrases across cultures may not elicit the same response, as they could be very offensive or misinterpreted.

 Slang can also be troublesome as they are unique to individual cultures and difficult to interpret in other languages.